 It looks amazing with its beautiful marbled colours…for like 10 seconds…then it turns brown.

 It’s really not the end of the world though.

 6. Kids must be made to share.

-Another pet-hate of mine…when other parents take it upon themselves to tell my child that he must share his toys.
+You know when other parents take it upon themselves to tell your child that he must share his toys…uhh!

 Nope!
 You don’t need to force a child to share to teach him to share.
-He’ll share when he’s developmentally ready (if he has it modelled to him).
+He’ll share when he’s developmentally ready (if he has it moselle to him).

 Would being forced to hand over your mobile or wallet to someone teach you to share or make you more protective of your possessions…?

 7. Children must attend school if they are to succeed in life.